A Council of AI Advisors—Turning a Mixture of Experts into Your Personal AI Advisory Board

 While an AI may not be creative in the human sense of the word, AI models have access to a lot of information.
 They can help you process information, explore possibilities, and consider likely outcomes of a decision.
 Like good human advisors, they are very good at helping you identify opportunities and options that you would never have thought of on your own.
 Assuming, of course, that you can manage the interactions in a way that returns useful results and doesn’t drive you nuts.

-With AI Infrastructure Software, you can have your own personal council of AI advisors, and you can populate it with the mixture of experts you need when you need it.
-The infrastructure software does the heavy lifting of managing interactions and enhancing prompts.
-If you need more information on a topic, infrastructure software will use AI to find you useful, context relevant information.
-There is no question that infrastructure software is the missing link that makes AI truly useful.
+With SWIRL AI Search, you can have your own personal council of AI advisors, and you can populate it with the mixture of experts you need when you need it.
+The software does the heavy lifting of managing interactions and enhancing prompts.
+If you need more information on a topic, SWIRL will use AI to find you useful, contextually relevant information.
+SWIRL AI Search is the missing link that makes AI truly useful.